 - Aircraft Registration — This must match the "N number" of an aircraft up in your aircraft list.
 Otherwise, your logbook will show "No Aircraft" for that logbook entry.

 - Airports — You can use either the IATA or the ICAO airport code in Departure, Destination, and Route, but we recommend using ICAO (e.g. KLAX instead of LAX).

 - Duration — This can either be #.# or HH:MM format.
 Example: 3.5 or 3:30

 - Distance — This can only be in nautical miles (or just leave it blank)

 - Custom Fields — You can have, yes/no, flight time, or text custom fields with logbook entries.
 Most of the time, you'll use the flight time variety (like PIC, Cross Country, Instrument, etc.).
 Flight time values can be either #.# or HH:MM.

-If you have any trouble during this process, or if you hit a bug with the app, please email us and we'll do our best to get things on track.
+If you can't get your CSV file to import, please email us your CSV file and we'll do our best to get things on track.